daemonraco/drtools/docs/endpoints.md

 ## By method
-If you want to have a different response for certain path depending on the request method, you can do something this.
+If you want to have a different response for certain path depending on the request method, you can do something like this.

 Let's say your endpoint directory is at `/path/to/mock-ups` and you have a JSON file at `/path/to/mock-ups/books.json` that you want it to be used only on `GET`